nextflow-io/website/content/blog/2022/caching-behavior-analysis.md

 ```

 Observations from the diff:
-- We can see that the content of the script has changed, highlighting the new `$task.cpus` part of the command.
+1. We can see that the content of the script has changed, highlighting the new `$task.cpus` part of the command.
-- There is a new entry in the `resumed_run.log` showing that the content of the process level directive `cpus` has been added.
+2. There is a new entry in the `resumed_run.log` showing that the content of the process level directive `cpus` has been added.

-In other words, the log file is telling us here what we already knew about our edits.
+In other words, the diff from log files is confirming our edits.

 ### Understanding why `MULTIQC` was re-run